-That You May Know One Another
+That You May Know One Another: an allegory

 “O [humankind], indeed we have created you from male and female and made you peoples and tribes that you may know one another.
 Indeed, the most noble of you in the sight of Allah is the most righteous of you.
 Indeed, Allah is knowing and acquainted.”
 Qur’an 49:13

-Day passed to night, and night into day…until a land that seemed to dwell in eternal darkness was brought to the light by the desire of a stranger to plant a seed from this tree where he dwelt in a dry, desert wilderness.
+Day passed into night, and night into day until a land that seemed to dwell in eternal darkness was brought to the light by the desire of a stranger to plant a seed from this tree where he dwelt in a dry, desert wilderness.
 He lovingly watered the seed, and watched every day to see if a shoot would come up.
 Finally, after much care, a little, weak shoot began growing, until it grew strong, and it too began producing fruit.
 When each fruit was joyfully picked from the tree, the darkness would become lighter and lighter.
 Now the fruit of this tree didn’t have just one distinct smell, but the intermingling of three smells which became more distinct when one bit into the fruit.
 This fruit was filled with life giving water and honey, and when one bit into it, scales would fall off their eyes and they would look around in wonder, being able to see things they had never seen before.
 Nature revealed herself in sign after sign which all pointed to the Master.
 How could they have not noticed this before?
 Look at the stars in the night sky, twinkling light out of darkness.
 Look at the sun’s rays coming through the clouds in light and dark bands.
 They were entranced and filled with happiness and understanding.
 The Master was delighted with their sudden delight in Him and all that He had created.

 Many people took seeds from the fruit of this tree, and the tree’s abundance began growing in various places around the world.
 However, what was meant for humanity’s good became tragic because the people had lost the great secret of the tree.
-Each tree that was planted had the smell of the three fruits, but every place a tree was planted, those people began thinking their tree was better than the other trees, so that the fruit’s smell slowly lost the three distinct smells, and would only release the perfume of one smell.
-Subsequently, the fruit of these trees was bland tasting, not juicy at all, and when one bit into it there would be such a small response in the heart, barely discernible, that the mysterious secret of the tree began disappearing.
+Each tree that was planted had the smell of the three fruits, but every place a tree was planted, those people began thinking their tree was better than the other trees, so that the fruit’s smell slowly lost the three distinct smells and would only release the perfume of one smell.
+Subsequently, the fruit of these trees became bland tasting, and not juicy at all, and when one bit into it, there would be such a small response in the heart, barely discernible, that the mysterious secret of the tree began disappearing.
 The Master became saddened, fully understanding why the trees no longer gave of their supernatural gifts.

-When darkness covered the land, the Master, who was merciful towards His Creation, looked down with His eyes twinkling and planted another seed.
+When darkness covered the land, the Master, who was merciful towards His creation, looked down with His eyes twinkling and planted another seed.
 This tree rose up just like the very first tree that was planted; strong and immense, it branches spreading far and wide, shelter to animals and people alike, and was so strong, even stronger than the first tree, that the most horrific storms couldn’t move the large trunk, and the limbs so tender they just blew and danced in the strong winds.
 However, the fruit from this tree had the sweetest smelling scent of all, and when one looked upon the fruit, they discovered the color of the fruit made them look within the very inner parts of themselves.
 Once taking a bite, it was discovered the fruit didn’t have the same affect of the first tree, or the subsequent tree, but had the affects of all the trees fruit together, and with a sudden clarity, that once eaten, they would never be the same again, and they would see the Master’s work in every person they came upon.
 With the more bites they took, the deeper secret of the trees would become more and more apparent — all the fruits were good, none better than the other, and when brought together produced even more abundance and flourishing, so that all joyfully understood the tree was given by the Master so they would understand this very special secret — all the branches and all the fruit came from one tree, but they were all different, and produced differently, and moved people in different ways, but out of one giant tree trunk came many, and many more, until the earth could barely hold them, so that they could finally delight in one another, just like the Master delights in them.
 The secret would never again be hidden, and its message reverberated through people’s hearts and minds until the darkness lifted from the land and light came over the horizon delivering compassion, wisdom and love, and never again would there be fruit which became bland or bitter, but only the abundant produce of pure hearts raising their voices in praise to the Master who looked down upon His creation with love.